Mercedes-Benz Car Insurance Costs for (August 2025)

 • Adjust your coverage: If you own an older Mercedes-Benz, reducing your coverage may help reduce your insurance premium.
 You should consider reducing coverage if your car is worth less than 10 times your typical premium.

 • Increase your deductible: The deductible is the portion you pay upfront before your collision or comprehensive insurance coverage kicks in for a claim.
-Opting for a higher deductible can lead to lower monthly payments, but it’s important to ensure you have the financial means to cover it if you need to file a claim.
+Opting for a higher deductible can lead to lower monthly payments, but it’s important to ensure you can cover it if you need to file a claim.

 Methodology